-Ethnic communities represent almost 20% of Aotearoa New Zealand's total population.
-The largest ethnic communities in Aotearoa New Zealand are Chinese (4.9%), Indian (4.7%), Filipino (1.5%) Korean (0.7%) and South African European.
-76% of ethnic people were born overseas, while 24% were born in New Zealand.
+Ethnic communities represent almost 20% of New Zealand's total population.
+The largest ethnic communities in New Zealand are Chinese (4.9%), Indian (4.7%), Filipino (1.5%) and Korean (0.7%).
+Seventy-six percent of people from ethnic communities were born overseas, while 24% were born in New Zealand.
 The largest numbers of people from ethnic communities live in Auckland, Christchurch, Wellington, Hamilton and Lower Hutt.